Appleseed/learn/docs/portal/developer/index.rst

  * Usual Scenarios for your module to Fail to load.

-    - All dependent dlls are not added to your bin directory
+    - All dependent dlls are not added to your bin directory.
     - The location of your ascx file in your install script was incorrect.
     - Web.config changes are not transferred from your project web.config to your appleseed portal web.config